mrgatto/nsm-cli/README.md

 SUBCOMMANDS:
-    attestation     Create an AttestationDoc and sign it with it's private key to ensure authenticity describe-nsm    Return capabilities and version of the connected NitroSecureModule describe-pcr    Read data from PlatformConfigurationRegister at some index help            Prints this message or the help of the given subcommand(s)
+    attestation     Create an AttestationDoc and sign it with it's private key to ensure authenticity describe-nsm    Returns capabilities and version of the connected NitroSecureModule describe-pcr    Read data from PlatformConfigurationRegister at some index get-random      Returns number of bytes of entropy help            Prints this message or the help of the given subcommand(s)
 ```